Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 She frowned when Xiù giggled at the mangled sentence.
 “What?”

-“You said you can’t tell him what *'bad’* is.”
+“You said you can’t tell him what '*bad’* is.”

 “Good thing he’s a smart one.”
 Vemik had needed a second or so to parse the disjointed grammar, but he gave a reluctant nod—a weary one, like he was used to getting that answer a lot—and backed away to go sit with the Singer again.